 ???
 How shall I know?

+OM degradation

 Comment:

 - global transect case study: I don’t see the value of the 5% reoxidation case.
 This is simply unrealistic for the conditions considered here.
 A possible explanation why lower gammas are giving better match to the data in the shallow sites is that under those conditions, the conceptual model of a vertical separation of reaction zones is more and more violated, so the gamma become a ’fudge-factor’ to account for this (see also above comments about the coastal ocean).